Ranked List Loss for Deep Metric Learning: Study on the critical learning periods of deep metric learning

 \section{Study on the critical learning periods of deep metric learning}

 We have discussed in section~\ref{section:critical_learning_period} that the early learning period is critical in artificial deep neural networks.
 In this section, we study and validate them in the context of deep metric learning empirically from the perspective of example weighting.
-Our results on the In-shop Clothes dataset are displayed in Table~\ref{table:dynamic_weighting_Tn}.
-The obvious observation is that $T_1$ is a more sensitive factor than $T_2$.
+Our results on the In-shop Clothes and CUB-200-2011 datasets are displayed in Table~\ref{table:dynamic_weighting_Tn}.
+In these experiments, the batch size is 60.
+The number of training iterations is 30,000 on In-shop Clothes, while 10,000 on CUB-200-2011.
+A significant observation is that \textit{$T_1$ is a more sensitive factor than $T_2$}: the performance's standard deviation of different $T_1$s is much larger than that of different $T_2$s.
 Therefore, critical learning periods of deep metric learning also exist in the early learning phase.
-This is intereting and inspires us that more effort should be spent on the design of the early learning phase.
+This is interesting and inspires us that more effort should be spent on the design of the early learning phase.